au-ts/libgdb/README.md

 We provide both a CMakeLists.txt and libgdb.mk Makefile snippet.
 To see how either can be used, look at the `microkit_integrated_serial` and `microkit_sddf_serial` examples respectively.

-As mentioned before, libGDB was primarily designed for use with the seL4 Microkit, but should be simple to port to other frameworks.
-It currently depends on Microkit for seL4-related infomation.
+libGDB was primarily designed to be used with the seL4 microkit, but is actually OS framework agnostic.
+In our examples, we use the microkit and as such, pass in -DMICROKIT in the CFLAGS.
+If this is not provided, the library will not look for "microkit.h" and will instead try and find the definitions it requires from the standard "sel4/seL4.h" as in other seL4-based systems.